 - Cancellations need to be received 24 hours in advance, and on Friday for Monday appointments.
 Cancellations will be charged the full price.

 Based on the consultation, a patient will be given one to six medicines meant to last three to four weeks.
 These medicines include Chinese herbs and nutritional medicines.
 Chinese herbs may be in product form (pill, tablet or tincture), or customized to your condition in powder or tincture form.
 I have found the combination of Chinese herbs and nutritional medicines to be effective clinically.
 I may also use German homeopathic combinations to aid in detoxification, and Bach Flower remedies for emotional stress.
-Medicines typically cost $100-150 for a month’s supply and are in addition to consultation fees.
-Many patients come in once monthly for this evaluation, and in a 45-minute visit we can usually include front-sided meridian-balance acupuncture.
-Others chose to schedule an hour appointment in order to have an herbal/supplement evaluation and two-sided acupuncture (front and back).
+Many patients come in once monthly for this evaluation, and in a 60-minute visit we can usually include front-sided meridian-balance acupuncture.
+Others chose to schedule an hour appointment in order to have a two-sided acupuncture treatment (front and back).

 Acupuncture sessions can be performed in a 45 minute session without the herbal consultation.
-Many patients choose to have acupuncture without taking herbal or nutritional medicines, and acupuncture is the preferred treatment for pain, inflammation, injured tissue and musculoskeletal problems.
-Patients taking Chinese herbs may include acupuncture treatments as part of their healing program; it allows a faster recovery than with natural medicines alone.
+Many patients choose to have acupuncture without taking herbal or nutritional medicines, and acupuncture is the preferred treatment for stress reduction, immune enhancement, pain, inflammation, injured tissue and musculoskeletal problems.

 In the first visit, I will recommend what I think is the best way to proceed.
 You will make your own decision based on many factors, and I will be happy to discuss working with your own proposals or concerns.
 I do request the following.
 I try to determine the best choices for natural medicines, and I try to keep those choices to a maximum of six medicines.
 Too many medicines can dilute the overall efficacy of the therapy.
 It is not helpful if you take a variety of medicines from other practitioners or if you impulsively self-medicate, and so I ask you to let me direct the selection of medicines.
 The exceptions are the single homeopathic remedy administered by a classical homeopath, some basic vitamin and mineral support, and prescription medicines recommended by a medical doctor.
 If there are medicines that you have been taking or think would be helpful, please bring them in during your first visit.